In-Context Learning Dynamics with Random Binary Sequences: Discussion

-We find strong patterns of random number Generation and Judgment in LLMs, including an emergent ability to generate low-variance pseudo-random binary sequences that can be partly explained with a memory-constrained moving window model, and partly as memorization and compression.
+We find strong patterns of random number Generation and Judgment in LLMs, including an emergent ability to generate low-variance, `subjectively' random binary sequences, that can be partly explained with a memory-constrained moving window model.
+This behavior can also partly be explained as simple memorization and compression, but we observe algorithmic behavior that seems to go beyond mere parroting.
 We also find striking behavioral phase changes when GPT-3.5 learns to distinguish simple formal language concepts from randomness.
-This supports theories of ICL as Bayesian model selection and as under-specified program induction, and demonstrates how LLM behavioral patterns can change non-linearly with ICL as a function of context data.
-Future Cognitive Interpretability work may characterize concept learning dynamics underlying other LLM capabilities, including those with applications in usability and safety.
-If ICL is indeed analogous to hypothesis search in human cognition (or, equivalently, under-specified program induction) where new concepts can be learned in-context or computed in text generation trajectories, with no changes to model weights, a compelling research direction would be to further understand the features and limits of in-context learning dynamics using theories and tools from computational cognitive science.
+This supports our framework of understanding ICL as Bayesian model selection and as under-specified program induction, and demonstrates how LLM behavioral patterns can change non-linearly with ICL as a function of context data.
+Our work is an initial step in a direction which may prove to be highly impactful: if new capabilities can suddenly, rather than gradually, emerge after a single additional data point is presented in-context, this presents major challenges to AI safety and LLM interpretability.
+LLM capabilities may suddenly emerge or disappear with new prompts, or with more `shots', and LLM behavior may suddenly and dramatically shift over the course of a single user interaction.
+These phase changes may be common in ICL, unobserved by research in few-shot learning that averages over many samples when considering in-context learning curves, instead of considering individual learning trajectories as we do.
+Future work may characterize concept learning dynamics underlying other LLM capabilities, including applications in usability and safety (App.~\ref{appendix:cog-interp}).
+If ICL is analogous to hypothesis search in human cognition, a compelling research direction would be to further understand the defining features and limits of in-context learning dynamics using theories and tools from computational cognitive science.